 Trav stayed outside to entertain Touille while I enjoyed a few moments of solitude in one of the tiny wooden pews.

-After all, I like to think that even when a tree falls in the forest but nobody is there to hear it, it still makes a sound, which implies that somebody hears it, right?Save
+After all, I like to think that even when a tree falls in the forest but nobody is there to hear it, it still makes a sound.
+That means if a prayer is whispered by a non-believer in a chapel in La Brillaz, Switzerland, somebody hears it, right?Save

 Looking for posts about travel in Switzerland instead of expat articles?